markjolesen/tabitha/readme.md

 BSD flavors, GNU/Linux, and Windows 64-bit Operating Systems.

-In a nutshell, any Operating System environment GTK-+3.0 and PostgreSQL is available, tabitha will run.
+In a nutshell, any Operating System environment GTK-+3.0 and PostgreSQL is available tabitha will run.

 # Dependencies

 Following are the primary dependencies.
-Each module may have additional dependencies, however.
+Each module may have additional requirements, however.

 | STATIC | MOUDLE        | LICENSE      | URI                                           |
 |:------:|---------------|--------------|-----------------------------------------------|